git-girl/pseudo-projectile-plugin/README.md

 This Plugin is currently set up very much for my own workflow.
 Maybe I will spend some more time on it and generalize it.

-# TODOs

-- [ ] add customization options ( calling neovim, some other editor or none )
-- [ ] add customization function for paths